truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 You can assign an external interface to custom apps using  one of the **Networking** section  settings found on the **Install Custom App** screen.

-Unless you need to run an application separately from the Web UI, we recommend using the default Kubernetes **Node IP** (0.0.0.0) to ensure apps function correctly.
+Unless you need to run an application separately from the Web UI, we recommend using the default Kubernetes **Node IP** (0.0.0.0) to ensure apps function correctly.-->

 <div class="noprint">

-## Section Contents
+## Apps Contents

 {{< children depth="1" description="true" >}}